maxemerick/maxemerick.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at the Univeristy of California Santa Barbara specializing in dynamical systems, control theory, and applied mathematics.
-My current research focuses on optimal control of density-based systems, with applications in fluid and stochastic systems and swarm robotics.
+I am a PhD candidate at the Univeristy of California, Santa Barbara specializing in dynamical systems, control theory, and applied mathematics.
+My current research focuses on the analysis and control of continuum models for large-scale systems, with applications in fluid systems, ensemble systems, and swarm robotics.

-I received my BS in Mechanical Engineering from California Polytechnic State Univeristy in 2020.
+I received my B.S. in Mechanical Engineering with a Minor in Mathematics from California Polytechnic State Univeristy, San Luis Obispo in 2020.
 During this time, I worked in the Boundary Layer Data System (BLDS) Lab under the supervision of [Dr. Russel Westphal](https://me.calpoly.edu/faculty/rvwestph/).
-I received my MS in Mechanical Engineering from the University of California Santa Barbara in 2022, working in the Dynamical Systems and Controls Lab under the supervision of [Dr. Bassam Bamieh](https://sites.engineering.ucsb.edu/~bamieh/).
-I started my PhD under Dr. Bamieh in 2022.
+I received my M.S. in Mechanical Engineering from the University of California, Santa Barbara in 2022, working in the Dynamical Systems and Controls Lab under the supervision of [Dr. Bassam Bamieh](https://sites.engineering.ucsb.edu/~bamieh/).
+I started my Ph.D. under Dr. Bamieh in 2022.

 I have also completed industry internships with Panasonic Avionics in 2017 and Tesla in 2021.
 I received the National Defense Science and Engineering Graduate (NDSEG) Fellowship in 2024.